bids-standard/bids-website/docs/blog/posts/2023-11-30-steering_group_minutes.md

 **Website:**

 Could use some of the funds to improve the website.
 At least conceptually.
-Could use a freelancer?
-E.g., from upwork?
+Could use a freelancer? for example, from upwork?

 Need to think about different "persona": casual users, data users/consumers, content contributors.